 The TIP shall contain the Boston region's portion of all federal and state aid for each of the TIP's four federal fiscal years.
 It shall be prepared in accordance with federal regulation.
-It shall include programming for all roadway, bridge, bicycle, pedestrian projects and programs in the region, including costs for the Central Artery/Tunnel and the Accelerated Bridge Program.
-It shall include projects and programs that address the needs of truck and rail freight movement in the region.
+It shall include programming for all roadway, bridge, bicycle, pedestrian projects and programs in the region, It shall include projects and programs that address the needs of truck and rail freight movement in the region.